imm-llc/zohosdk/README.md

 ## Usage

-A quick example to retrieve the IDs of all tickets marked "OPEN" (A Zoho built-in)
+A quick example to retrieve the IDs of all tickets marked "OPEN" (A Zoho built-in) and "WATCHING" (a custom status)

 ```